mendix/docs/content/developerportal/howto/restore-backup-locally.md

 * When restoring a database hosted in Mendix Cloud v4, or downloading a full backup, you will need a utility such as [7zip](http://www.7-zip.org/) on your local machine which can extract files from **.gz** and **.tar** archives.

-NOTE: This guideline has been made with Postgresql version Version 9.6.5.
+NOTE: This how-to has been made with Postgresql version Version 9.6.5.

 ## 3 Restoring the Backup to Postgres